So you’ve been lumbered with a pebbledashed house right? I bet it doesn’t look great either?

 What’s wrong with pebbledash?

 Pebbledash, as an exterior wall coating, only has a finite lifespan so when the outside walls of your house look tired, with missing stones, cracks, hollow render and bald areas of pebbles, now is the time to consider getting it spruced up perhaps?

-Pebbledash was designed to cover up poor quality brickwork and the problem is that over time, the stones drop out (check your path or driveway for proof) and then the water resistant nature of the pebbles is lost and the render behind starts to soak up water.
+Pebbledash was designed to cover up poor quality brickwork and the problem is that over time, the stones drop out (check your path or driveway after heavy rain for proof) and then the water resistant nature of the pebbles is lost and the render behind starts to soak up water.